Attenborough’s Pitcher Plant Facts

 Attenborough’s Pitcher Plant Distribution and Ecology

-The Attenborough’s Pitcher Plant only lives on the Victoria Massif, in Palawan.
+The rather incredible Attenborough’s Pitcher Plant only lives on the Victoria Massif, in Palawan.

 It also only grows at altitudes of more than 4,757 ft (1,450 m) above sea level.
 In addition, the species only develops among shrubs of less than 5.9 ft (1.8 m) in height.
 It primarily grows in regions rocky soil.

-While this species has been proven to primarily feed on rodents, its principal prey consists of large insects.
+While this species has been proven to occasionally feed on rodents, its principal prey consists of large insects.

 These plants have developed a symbiotic relationship with mosquitoes, whose larva live in the water that collects in its bowl.